 A bit of Namibia’s history

 German South West Africa- this used to be the name of Namibia.
 From 1884 to 1915, Namibia which is located in the south west of Africa right above South Africa had been a German colony.
 This is one of the reasons why Namibia attracted many German settlers back in the day.
 Another reason why many Germans moved to Namibia is the fact that diamonds were found in 1908.
-Now a days you still can find many German speakers, German architecture and German culture in Namibia.
-Right after the 1st World War until 1988 Namibia had been called South West Africa and had been under South African rule.
-Only in 1990 Namibia became an independent state.
+Nowadays you still can find many German speakers, German architecture and German culture in Namibia.
+Right after the 1st World War until 1988 Namibia had been called South West Africa and had been under the South African rule.
+Only in 1990, Namibia became an independent state.

-- Etosha National Park,which is a famous Game Reserve in the North of Namibia.
-Although I have visited Kruger National Park in South Africa two times already, many people told me that you can’t compare Kruger with Etosha.
-Etosha is completely different and it´s worth it to go there too.
+- Etosha National Park, which is a famous Game Reserve in the North of Namibia.
+Although I have visited Kruger National Park in South Africa, Maasai Mara National Park in Kenya, Liwonde National Park in Malawi and Chobe National Park in Botswana many people told me it´s worth it to go to Etosha too.

 - Fishriver Canyon, which is in the south of Namibia and the 2nd biggest Canyon after Grand Canyon.

 - A Ghost-town, which is a town that was abandoned by the town’s entire inhabitants during the diamond rush.
 The inhabitants moved to other towns to find more diamonds in other areas.
 Nowadays, you can walk through houses that are knee-deep filled with sand.
 I have seen pictures and trust me- it´s stunning.

 Let the journey begin – my longest bus ride ever